swaptacular/swpt_accounts/README.md

    **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to `yes`, an attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and the bindings between them.
-However, this works only for the most basic setup.

 3. *RabbitMQ server instance*, which is responsible for queuing local database tasks (chores).